SmoothWAN/SmoothWAN-docs/docs/vpn.md

 7. *Save and Apply*, confirm that your IP address has changed from the bypassed clients.

 To tunnel specific clients/IP addresses to the VPN, treat the VPN interface as a WAN, and follow the steps in ![Bypass clients to a specific WAN](wanbyp.md) instead of this guide.

+Never share the same routing table number `BYP` with other WANs/VPNs.